How to Write an Awesome Nonprofit Mission Statement

 Free Mission Statement Worksheet

-Donorbox has developed a free worksheet to guide you through the process of creating your own mission statement that will effectively work for your nonprofit.
+Donorbox has developed a free worksheet to guide you through the process of creating your mission statement that will effectively work for your nonprofit.
 It is available to download on Donorbox Library alongside other helpful resources for nonprofit organizations.
-Click here to download now!
+Click here to download it now!

 The American Red Cross prevents and alleviates human suffering in the face of emergencies by mobilizing the power of volunteers and the generosity of donors.